***UPDATE*** CURRENTLY DUE TO COVID-19 WE ARE NOT ABLE TO USE EUCHARISTIC MINISTERS AT MASS UNTIL FURTHER NOTICE.

 To be an Extraordinary Minister of the Eucharist is to assist the priest celebrating Mass in the distribution of Eucharist under both species, body and blood.
-Eucharistic ministers at Sacred Heart require an initial training with the Coordinator of Music and Liturgy and are then placed on the liturgical schedule at the Mass of their choosing.
+Eucharistic ministers at Sacred Heart require an initial training and are then placed on the liturgical schedule at the Mass of their choosing.

 Questions?
 Contact Karen Nestor.

 Jesus, bless these hands you have chosen as your tools.

 Jesus, always keep us aware and in awe of our sacred mission.

 Jesus, make us worthy of this great ministry we have humbly accepted.

 Jesus, send us out into the world to distribute your love.

 In every celebration of the Eucharist, there should be a sufficient number of ministers of Holy Communion so that it may be distributed in a reverent and orderly manner.
 Bishops, priests and deacons distribute Holy Communion in virtue of their office as ordinary ministers of the Body and Blood of the Lord.
 (1) When the size of the congregation or the incapacity of the bishop, priest, or deacon requires it, the celebrant may be assisted by other bishops, priests, or deacons.
 If such ordinary ministers of Holy Communion are not present, “the priest may call upon extraordinary ministers to assist him, i.e., duly instituted acolytes or even other faithful who have been deputed for this purpose.
 In case of necessity, the priest may also depute suitable faithful for this single occasion (GIRM 162).”